bartosz-wozniak/ComputationalCluster/README.md

 Computational Cluster
 =====================

-It is a computation cluster that can be used to solve NP problems (TSP, VRP).
+It is a computation cluster written in C# that can be used to solve NP problems (TSP, VRP).
+Main components of this computational cluster are: server, backup servers, task managers, task solvers, client nodes.
+Each node is highly independent.

 ## Purpose